`The peculiar risk lay in the possibility of

 coming in almost like a question from outside.
 I tried to recall

 the form of it.
-I had a vague sense of something familiar, but I
+I had a vague sense of something familiar, but

 could not tell what it was at the time.

-`Still, however helpless the little people in the presence of
+`Still, however helpless the little people in

 their mysterious Fear, I was differently constituted.
 I came out